amethyst/amethyst/docs/CONTRIBUTING.md

 1. You have ensured the pull request is rebased on a recent version of your respective branch or the latest upstream has been merged.

-2. All of the following commands completed without warnings or errors.
+1. All of the following commands completed without warnings or errors.
 CI will test with all features enabled.

-   * `rustup update stable nightly`
+   - `rustup update stable nightly`
-   * `cargo +nightly fmt --all`
+   - `cargo +nightly fmt --all`
-   * `cargo +nightly clippy --workspace --all-targets --all-features -Z unstable-options`
+   - `cargo +nightly clippy --workspace --all-targets --all-features -Z unstable-options`
-   * `cargo test --workspace --all-features`
+   - `cargo test --workspace --all-features`
-   * `cargo run -p $YOUR_EXAMPLE`
+   - `cargo run -p $YOUR_EXAMPLE`

    You can copy `script/pre-commit` to `.git/hooks/pre-commit` for a prompt to remind you of these requirements and automatically lint and fix some of them for you when committing.

-3. You have granted non-exclusive right to your source code under both the [MIT License][lm] and the [Apache License 2.0][la].
+1. You have granted non-exclusive right to your source code under both the [MIT License][lm] and the [Apache License 2.0][la].
 Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache 2.0 license, shall be dual licensed as above, without any additional terms or conditions.

-4. For new features or changes to an existing feature, update the book, docs and examples.
+1. For new features or changes to an existing feature, update the book, docs and examples.

-[lm]: LICENSE-MIT
-[la]: LICENSE-APACHE

 Once you have submitted your pull request, please wait for a reviewer to give feedback on it.
 If no one responds, feel free to @-mention a developer or post